apursley2012/eportfolio/index.md

 Completing my Computer Science program and assembling this ePortfolio has been a rewarding journey that brought together my academic projects, real-world work experience, and evolved problem-solving approach.
 Building this site challenged me to select and showcase my key strengths clearly, articulate them in plain language, and provide verifiable evidence—all of which reinforced my professional focus.

-## What I’ve Learned

-I've learned so many things throughout this program, it would be hard to name them all, honestly.
-Earlier in this Capstone course, I was asked to list the three most important skills I have learned.
-Now, at the end of this course, these three skills still stand out as most important to me:

-### Programming in Multiple Languages
-I’ve built projects in Python, Java, C++, and JavaScript, which has made it easier to pick up new tools or frameworks and has given me flexibility for future roles.<br>

-### User Interface Design and Programming
-In my mobile architecture and programming course, I gained experience designing and coding interfaces that are actually enjoyable to use, which is essential for web and full-stack development.<br>

-### Problem-Solving and Debugging
-Almost every course required me to troubleshoot logic errors, find bugs, and figure out how to make my code work efficiently.
-This skill comes up constantly in real-world programming.<br>

 <!-- ==============================
      REVIEWS & INSTRUCTOR FEEDBACK
      Cards + 5-star outlines + swipe